 Throughout the Grand Floridian resort area, smaller motors operate to transport guests to Polynesian Village, Fort Wilderness Campground, Wilderness Lodge, and Contemporary.
 Disney’s Hollywood Studios and Epcot offer Friendship ferries to the Swan/Dolphin, Yacht/Beach Club, and Boardwalk.
 Saratoga Springs, Old Key West, and Port Orleans resorts are all accessible by ferry from Disney Springs.

-Driving in Walt Disney World is not that much of a problem.
+Driving to Walt Disney World is not that much of a problem.
 Getting to your destination is as simple as following the purple directional signs with black Mickey Mouse ears.
 They will give a map of the whole Park at your WDW residence.
 The Walt Disney World Car Care Center is close to the Magic Kingdom toll plaza on World Drive, so you don’t have to worry about getting lost or having any problems.

 Most automobiles and campers, trailers, buses, and tractors can park in the four parking lots for $22.
 For pass holders, parking is free, but tourists of resorts will need to pay.
 Each of the four theme park lots is enormous and is separated into subsections to assist you in memorizing the spot of your car.

-Where to Stay
+Where to Stay at Disney World – Accommodation Options

 Regarding the prices of Walt Disney World hotels, you might find it too expensive and shocking.
 Recent years have seen prices increase considerably, and refunds are far less common than they were before.
 The choice of staying at a Walt Disney World hotel or an off-site hotel is a significant issue for Walt Disney World vacationers.